egoist/tsup/docs/README.md

 This will output `dist/index.js` and `dist/cli.js`.

-Code splitting is enabled by default and supported in `cjs` and `esm` format.
+Code splitting only works in `esm` format and is enabled by default.

 ### Excluding packages